wxinix/cpp-explained/src/primitive/CharTypes_CharSetsEncodings.md

 Here's how UTF-8 encoding works:

 - If the code point value is between 0 and 127 (inclusive), the code point is represented as a single byte with the same value.
-This means that ASCII characters (which have code point values between 0 and 127) are represented in UTF-8 encoding using a single byte.
+This means that ASCII characters (which have code point values between 0 and 127) can be represented in UTF-8 encoding using a single byte.

 - If the code point value is between 128 and 2047 (inclusive), the code point is represented as 2 bytes.
 The first byte starts with the binary value `110`, followed by 5 bits that represent the most significant bits of the code point value.
 The second byte starts with the binary value `10`, followed by 6 bits that represent the least significant bits of the code point value.